ldr1997/Mid-Or-Feed/README.md

 # Mid or Feed

-AI model that could determine a DOTA 2 player's role based on the statistics of their 20 most recent games.
-See included PDF of report for details.
+The aim was to make an AI model that could determine a DOTA 2 player's role based on the statistics of their 20 most recent games.
+See the included PDF documentation for more details.

 Submitted as a course requirement for _CS 180 (Artificial Intelligence)_.